biollas/db_tutorial/README.md

   - What this does is creates pictures of “man” as described in your txt files so the model can retain some idea of what “man” (and the other descriptors) means beyond the new subject you’re injecting into the model.
 They'll probably look weird as hell sometimes.
 That's fine.
   - This could take a while, depending on how many photos you have.
   - You can try skipping this step; in my experience the end result looks a bit more plasticy if you don’t use any class images.
+  - Could also try 20 steps instead of 40 to speed things up.

 # Generate classification images
 - Click Generate